IRB Guidance: Informed Consent

 - Describe what the subject’s participation will involve, including the estimated duration/time commitment.

-- Any potential risks (and steps the researcher has in place to mitigate those risks).
+- Any potential risks (and steps the researcher has in place to mitigate those risks) **Risks must match those outlined in the Arrow application.
 Those risks could include:

 - Sensitive topics, or questions that evoke an emotional response.